-Thanks to recent announcements by the Federal Reserve around cutting back on quantitative easing (QE) stimulus measures interest rates have been rising, with the forecast for even higher rates by year end.
-Based on data from Quicken, America’s #1 Online Lender, rates have been rising consistently of late with the 30-year fixed rate averaging over 4.1%.
+Thanks to recent announcements by the Federal Reserve around cutting back on buy back programs interest rates have been rising, with the forecast for even higher rates by year end.
+Based on the latest rates have been rising consistently of late with the 30-year fixed rate averaging over 4.1%.
 That’s up from 3.5% a little more than two months ago.
 Many have said that rising interest rates are going to put brakes on the housing recovery.
 But history and evidence suggest otherwise.

 First, the current situation: Home prices have been rising despite a tepid economy and mortgage rates are still at historic lows.
 Home prices are up over 10% nationally from last year, and in some parts of California, Florida and Arizona prices are up over 20% according to the Standard & Poor’s Case-Shiller home price index.
-Yet despite the impressive rise, prices are still well below pre-financial crisis (2008) levels in most areas across the country [See How Much Your Home is worth today at Zillow.com].
-Meanwhile, while mortgage rates having been trending higher, they are still far lower than double digit rates seen in the nineties and high single digits during the 2001-2005 housing market boom.
+Meanwhile, while mortgage rates having been trending higher, they are still far lower than double digit rates seen in the nineties and high single digits during the prior housing market boom.

 So here is why current conditions and higher rates will not really hurt the housing recovery.
 In fact they may just continue the current trend of rising home prices